BLOG

 Advantages of bale grazing

-The main advantages we’ve seen in bale grazing has been a marked increase in soil fertility and pasture quality.
+The main advantages we’ve seen in bale grazing has been a marked increase in soil fertility and pasture quality, among other environmental benefits.

 In general, bale grazing: